TheRainPage/Spamton/replit.md

 A Discord bot built with discord.py that provides slash commands for sending messages in channels and DMs.

 ## Features
-- `/replydm` - Sends a message back in the current channel or DM
+- `/reply` - Sends a custom message back in the current channel or DM
+- `/random` - Sends a random Spamton-themed message in the current channel
 - Works in guilds, DMs, and private channels
 - Uses Discord slash commands (app_commands)